mdconaway/fastapi-cruddy-framework/README.md

 The `ControllerCongifurator` is a configuration function invoked by the `Resource` class after SQL Alchemy has resolved all model relationships.
 You shouldn't need to interact with this function, but if you're a super advanced user, or wunderkind, maybe you will find a reason to need this.
 In essence, this function builds out all of the basic CRUD logic for a resource, after the resource has constructed a repository and generated the shadow schemas for your models.
 This is where your CRUD routes and sub-routes are auto-magically configured.

 The controller/router configured by each of your `Resource` objects will allow the base resource or its relationships to be queried from the client via an arbitrarily complex `where` object (JSON encoded query parameter).
-Here are some example query parameters that a client could send to a controller's GET MANY route, or a nested One-to-Many or Many-to-Many GET route:

-Invalid attrs or ops are just dropped.
+Invalid attributes or ops are just dropped.
 (May change in the future)

 Improvements that will be made in the near future:
 1. Conditional table joins for relationships to...